Tulum Travel Guide

 I was born in Belgium, educated in Europe, and now exploring the world with the objective to understand how we can make it a better place.

-I currently work as a doctoral researcher (PhD candidate) in The Hague.
-I hold a Masters degree (MPhil) from the University of Oxford and have 7+ years of experience as a consultant in public diplomacy, strategic communication, and global peace and security.
+I work as a researcher and consultant based in The Hague.
+I hold a Masters degree (MPhil) from the University of Oxford, a PhD from Leiden University, and have a decade of experience in public diplomacy, strategic communication, and global peace and security.

 I believe travel can be an experience for personal growth and transformative connections.